akalmykov/wp-content-copy-protection/readme.txt

 * Disables right click context menu on all text and images
 * Disables text selection and mouse/keyboard/browser copy functions
+* Common copy methods disabled from onscreen keyboard and shortcut context key
 * Disables text and image drag/drop/saving function on PC and mobile devices
 * Disables right click and save function on default video and audio embeds
 * Javascript validation (displays error message when Javascript is disabled)
+* Javascript validation optimized with redirect feature to disorient offender
-* Disables keyboard copy hotkeys (CTRL A, C, X, U, P and S) - Windows OS
+* Disables keyboard copy hotkeys (CTRL A, C, X, U, P and S) - Windows OS only
-* Disables f-key command for accessing developer tools
+* Disables f shortcut key for accessing developer tools to view source code
 * Uses compressed Javascript (increases load speed and reduces http requests)
 * The image link URL is automatically removed and defaulted to the 'none' setting (basic image protection)
+* No obtrusive popups or alert messages as they may defame your site (drecreases bounce rate)
+* This is a non resource-intensive plugin that works silently in the background
 * No configuration, customization or coding needed.
 Simply plug in and leave
-* No obtrusive popups or alert messages (decreases your bounce rate)
-* This is a non resource-intensive plugin

 **Our Pro Features (Windows, Mac OS X and Linux Compatible)**

 [See our Pro Edition in action](http://yooplugins.com/downloads/wp-content-copy-protection-pro/)

 * Everything in the basic version plus
-* Admin can exclude specific PAGES/POSTS/CATEGORIES from being protected
+* Admin can exclude specific pages/posts/full categories from being protected
-* Admin can disable protection for admins and registered/logged in users
+* Admin can disable protection for administrators and registered/logged in users
-* Super aggressive image protection (near impossible for users to steal your images on PC and mobile devices)
+* Super aggressive image protection (near impossible for users to steal your images from PC and mobile devices)
 * Super image protection is extended beyond just the context menu (uses advanced masking technology)
-* Inherently disables context menu (right click) and save functions on video and audio embeds (mobile friendly)
+* Inherently disables context menu (right click) and save functions on HTML5 video and audio embeds (mobile friendly)
-* Removes feeds (rdf, rss, rss2, atom, rss2_comments and atom_comments) from content scrapers
+* Removes feeds (rdf, rss, rss2, atom, rss2_comments and atom_comments) from content scrapers and autoblogs
-* Copy function is impossible from browser menu (even when using the 'select all' function in browser)
+* Copy function is impossible from the browser menu (even when using the 'select all' function in browser)
 * Prt Sc (Print Screen) deterrent agent added (Preventative measure in image theft using print screen)
-* Javascript validation upgraded and now includes an added redirect feature
+* Javascript validation upgraded and now includes an added idle redirect feature and user instructions
 * Optimized CSS text and image protection for mobile devices and smartphones
-* Source code view is disabled from F12, Ctrl+shift+i and other hotkey instances
+* Source code view is disabled from F12, Ctrl+shift+i and other shortcuts
 * Pro edition has extended keyboard copy protection commands
 * Keyboard copy commands is Windows, Linux and Mac OS X compatible
-* Disables context menu (mouse/keyboard/on-screen keyboard)
-* Upgraded JavaScript validation with extended user instructions
-* Works in IE9, IE10, Firefox, Google Chrome, Opera and Safari
+* Works (tested) in IE9, IE10, Firefox, Google Chrome, Opera and Safari
 * Fully compatible with all major theme frameworks and browsers
 * This is a lightweight, non resource-intensive plugin
 * Quality Support | Dedicated Devs